Job Submission

 See the sbatch documentation for more information about command arguments.

-Interactive Job
+Interactive Jobs

 An interactive session can be started on a compute node using the srun command.
+Most sbatch arguments can also be used with srun.

 Most sbatch arguments can also be used with srun.
-For --mem or --cpus-per-task if you needed to request additional resources.
+For example, --mem or --cpus-per-task if you needed to request additional resources.

 Job status and monitoring